Transpacific Yacht Club

-The Transpacific Yacht Club (TPYC) is responsible for organizing the world-renowned Transpacific Yacht Race ("the Transpac") from Los Angeles to Honolulu.
+The Transpacific Yacht Club (TPYC) was founded in 1928 to serve as the organizer of the world-renowned Transpacific Yacht Race ("the Transpac") from Los Angeles to Honolulu.

 Transpac

+First held in 1906, the Transpac race was originally held on even numbered years.
+Founded the same year as the also biennial Newport Bermuda Race down America's East Coast, the race organizers agreed to move its races to odd-numbered years to allow racers to participate in both, commencing with the 1939 race.

-The Transpac is held in odd numbered years.
-The Transpac Race was originally the vision of Hawaii’s King Kalākaua as a way to build the islands' ties with the mainland U.S. Since its humble beginning in 1906, the Transpac has become the oldest and longest enduring ocean race in the world and a “must do” on many sailors' list of races.
+The Transpac Race was originally the vision of Hawaii’s King Kalākaua as a way to build the islands' ties with the U.S. mainland, and has become one of the oldest and longest enduring ocean race in the world.

 Tahiti Race

 Over the years TPYC has also been responsible for organizing the Los Angeles to Tahiti Race.
 The Tahiti Race was most recently scheduled for April and May, 2022 but was cancelled.

 Club information

-TPYC was officially organized in 1928, and incorporated in 1937.
-Membership in the Club is open to all sailors who have completed a race held by the Club.
+Initially organized on an ad hoc basis by various yacht clubs in both California and Hawaii, TPYC was founded to serve as the keeper of records and serve as the official organizer of the race in 1928, and formally incorporated in 1937.
+Membership in the Club is open to sailors who have completed a race held by the Club.
 Over 600 sailors from around the globe are currently Transpac members.
-The TPYC and its members look forward to hosting "the world's best ocean race" for another century.

-The Transpacific Yacht Club and the Newport Harbor Nautical Museum in Newport Beach, California, have recently reached an important decision that will significantly change the course of each institution.
-The Museum is now the official home of Transpac and the custodian of its history and memorabilia.

-The Newport Harbor Nautical Museum is dedicated to preserving and promoting the nautical heritage of Newport Harbor, Balboa, southern California and the eastern Pacific through stimulating exhibitions, and inspiring education programs pertaining to nautical arts, artifacts, events and customs.
+The Transpacific Yacht Club partnered with the Newport Harbor Nautical Museum in 2008 to act as a physical location for the club and house its history and memorabilia.
+Unfortunately, the museum closed in 2021 as a result of COVID-19.
+While the museum's collections are currently being held by the Newport Beach Historical Society, the current disposition of TPYC's memorabilia is unclear.

+The club still also maintains an office space in Ala Wai Harbor in Honolulu, with a number of its perpetual trophies on display at the Waikiki Yacht Club.